 DAY 1.
 CAPILEIRA.

-Welcoming and introduction from your guide.
+Welcoming and introduction of the guide.
 Dinner and accommodation at the hotel Finca Los Llanos*** in Capileira.

 DAY 2.
 BUBIÓN – TREVÉLEZ.